Golap31/Article-FXML-Application-/README.md

 Publication Date - The date when this article was published.
 Citation Status - Must be one of the following: “Yes”, “No”.
 Use a checkbox for this field.
 No of Authors - Number of authors of the article.
+All this information will be shown in Table View.